Skip to main content

 ArchitectureDedicated infrastructure in customer cloud, on-premise or STACKITCloud (managed), on-premise (Kubernetes/Helm), hybrid

-Token capsNone – pay-as-you-go at the cloud provider, no markupYes, hard token quotas per tier
+Token capsNone – pay-as-you-go at the cloud provider, no surcharge by innFactoryToken component (see provider)

-BYOC (Bring your own Cloud)Standard – from the first userManaged cloud with basebox; customer cloud only via on-premise path
+BYOC (Bring your own Cloud)Standard – from the first userManaged cloud with basebox; customer cloud via on-premise path

 GDPRVia cloud-partner contractsGDPR-compliant, DE/EU data centres